Franco-Nevada (NYSE:FNV) Given New $135.00 Price Target at Royal Bank of Canada

-Franco-Nevada (NYSE:FNV) (TSE:FNV) had its price objective raised by Royal Bank of Canada from $130.00 to $135.00 in a report published on Monday morning, The Fly reports.
-Royal Bank of Canada currently has a sector perform rating on the basic materials company’s stock.
+Franco-Nevada (NYSE:FNV) (TSE:FNV) had its target price increased by analysts at Royal Bank of Canada from $130.00 to $135.00 in a research note issued on Monday, Benzinga reports.
+The brokerage presently has a “sector perform” rating on the basic materials company’s stock.
+Royal Bank of Canada’s price target would suggest a potential downside of 3.05% from the stock’s previous close.

-Several other equities analysts have also issued reports on the company.
-JPMorgan Chase & Co. started coverage on Franco-Nevada in a research note on Wednesday, March 10th.
-They set a neutral rating and a $152.00 target price on the stock.
-Zacks Investment Research lowered Franco-Nevada from a hold rating to a sell rating and set a $133.00 target price on the stock. in a research note on Tuesday, January 12th.
-Stifel Nicolaus decreased their target price on Franco-Nevada from $193.00 to $189.00 and set a hold rating on the stock in a research note on Monday, February 8th.
-CIBC decreased their target price on Franco-Nevada from $251.50 to $230.00 and set an outperform rating on the stock in a research note on Monday, February 8th.
-Finally, BMO Capital Markets increased their price target on Franco-Nevada from $193.00 to $195.00 and gave the company an outperform rating in a research report on Tuesday, April 20th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and six have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and a consensus price target of $162.64.
+FNV has been the subject of a number of other reports.
+Canaccord Genuity reaffirmed a “buy” rating on shares of Franco-Nevada in a research report on Tuesday, April 20th.
+Barclays raised Franco-Nevada from an “underweight” rating to an “equal weight” rating and boosted their price target for the stock from $102.00 to $104.00 in a research report on Thursday, March 18th.
+Zacks Investment Research lowered Franco-Nevada from a “hold” rating to a “sell” rating and set a $133.00 price target for the company. in a research report on Tuesday, January 12th.
+Stifel Nicolaus reduced their price target on Franco-Nevada from $193.00 to $189.00 and set a “hold” rating for the company in a research report on Monday, February 8th.
+Finally, CIBC reduced their price target on Franco-Nevada from $251.50 to $230.00 and set an “outperform” rating for the company in a research report on Monday, February 8th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and six have given a buy rating to the company’s stock.
+Franco-Nevada has an average rating of “Hold” and an average target price of $162.64.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 25th.
-Stockholders of record on Thursday, March 11th were issued a $0.26 dividend.
-The ex-dividend date of this dividend was Wednesday, March 10th.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 0.73%.
-Franco-Nevada’s payout ratio is currently 57.14%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Cresset Asset Management LLC increased its holdings in shares of Franco-Nevada by 5.7% in the 4th quarter.
-Cresset Asset Management LLC now owns 1,608 shares of the basic materials company’s stock valued at $202,000 after acquiring an additional 87 shares during the last quarter.
-Ironsides Asset Advisors LLC increased its holdings in shares of Franco-Nevada by 1.4% in the 4th quarter.
-Ironsides Asset Advisors LLC now owns 6,716 shares of the basic materials company’s stock valued at $842,000 after acquiring an additional 91 shares during the last quarter.
-Valeo Financial Advisors LLC increased its holdings in shares of Franco-Nevada by 63.3% in the 1st quarter.
-Valeo Financial Advisors LLC now owns 240 shares of the basic materials company’s stock valued at $30,000 after acquiring an additional 93 shares during the last quarter.
+A number of hedge funds have recently made changes to their positions in the stock.
+St. Johns Investment Management Company LLC purchased a new stake in Franco-Nevada during the 1st quarter valued at about $34,000.
+Key Financial Inc purchased a new stake in Franco-Nevada during the 1st quarter valued at about $313,000.
+US Bancorp DE grew its stake in Franco-Nevada by 2.2% during the 1st quarter.
+US Bancorp DE now owns 23,152 shares of the basic materials company’s stock valued at $2,901,000 after purchasing an additional 495 shares during the last quarter.
 JJJ Advisors Inc. grew its stake in Franco-Nevada by 20.7% during the 1st quarter.
-JJJ Advisors Inc. now owns 566 shares of the basic materials company’s stock worth $71,000 after buying an additional 97 shares during the last quarter.
-Finally, Regal Wealth Group Inc. grew its stake in Franco-Nevada by 68.1% during the 4th quarter.
-Regal Wealth Group Inc. now owns 321 shares of the basic materials company’s stock worth $40,000 after buying an additional 130 shares during the last quarter.
-Institutional investors and hedge funds own 64.81% of the company’s stock.
+JJJ Advisors Inc. now owns 566 shares of the basic materials company’s stock valued at $71,000 after purchasing an additional 97 shares during the last quarter.
+Finally, Atlas Private Wealth Advisors purchased a new stake in Franco-Nevada during the 1st quarter valued at about $25,000.
+Hedge funds and other institutional investors own 64.81% of the company’s stock.

 Franco-Nevada Corporation operates as a gold-focused royalty and stream company in the United States, Latin America, Canada, Australia, Europe, and Africa, and internationally.
 It operates through two segment, Mining and Energy.
 The company manages its portfolio with a focus on precious metals, such as gold, silver, and platinum group metals; and energy comprising oil, gas, and natural gas liquids.